-It is from this passage in Acts 6 that most people believe we get the office of deacon or deaconess.
+From this passage in Acts 6, most people believe we get the office of deacon or deaconess.
 Mainly because this particular office employs the gift of serving.
 But we must not mistake an “office” or “position” in the church as a gift, as they are two completely different things.
 Gifts are given directly through and by the Holy Spirit.
 Whereas an office or position in the church, such as a deacon or elder, is a man-made position which is blessed with the laying on of hands by those with the authority to do so (usually a pastor).
 While the office of deacon employs the gift of serving, it is not actually a gift of the Holy Spirit.
-To see a complete list of character traits necessary to become a deacon read 1 Timothy 3:8-13.
+To see a complete list of character traits necessary to become a deacon, read 1 Timothy 3:8-13.

 Opportunities to Serve